ardatan/graphql-tools/website/docs/stitch-directives-sdl.md

 }
 ```

-This SDL translates into the following merge config:
+Because the merger field receives multiple arguments, the `keyArg` parameter is required to specify which argument receives the key(s).
+The `additionalArgs` parameter may also be used to provide static values for other arguments.
+The above SDL translates into the following merge config:

 ```js
 merge: {